tristanqtn/DevOps-Haven/tools/python_venv/README.md

 2. Open a PowerShell window and navigate to your project directory.
 3. Run the script by typing `.\create_venv.ps1` and pressing Enter.

+Usage is basically the same for the shell script.

 The script will create a new virtual environment with a name that is based on the current directory's name.
 The virtual environment's name will have the prefix `.venv_`.
 For example, if the current directory's name is `toto`, the virtual environment's name will be `.venv_toto`.

 After the virtual environment is created, the script will activate it.
 You'll see a confirmation message in the PowerShell window.